mtgjson/mtgjson-website/docs/changelog/documentation/README.md

 The following is the MTGJSON Documentation/Website Changelog that provides updates to the website that are in part or separated from the MTGJSON Application.
 Some parts may be updated for clarity or corrections at any point.

 ## 2.2.2
-Release Date: 2021-04-08
+Release Date: 2021-04-09

 ## Misc

 ### Updated
 - Updated PayPal icon

-### Changed
-- Changed jQuery dependency in favor of Sizzle for file size
+- Updated misc grammar in documentation

 ## 2.2.1
 Release Date: 2021-04-07